seakfind/examples/VLESS-TCP-XTLS-Vision/README.md

 ![1](https://user-images.githubusercontent.com/88967758/199512235-7f7d78a6-e27d-4db8-b6f5-7ef4212f1af9.jpg)

 Tip: As long as the certificate is valid, the domain name contained in the certificate does not need to be resolved to the VPS IP.
-One certificate, used on multiple VPS.
+One certificate and be used on multiple VPS.

 ## v2rayNG Configuration guide